linode/linode-api-docs/README.md

 ## Development

-The spec can be linted using the `./bin/lint` helper.
+The spec can be linted using the `openapi3` module.

 ```
-python3 ./bin/lint openapi.yaml
+python -m openapi3 openapi.yaml
 ```

 ### Versioning